• Skip to primary navigation

 Notes

-• *This works best with a very overripe banana – one with lots of brown spots or starting to turn black.
+• *This works best with an overripe banana – one with lots of brown spots.
 If your banana is only slightly overripe (i.e. a few brown spots), it will not provide as much moisture.
 As such, you may need to increase the milk to 2 tablespoons in that situation.
+If your banana is completely black, it is too overripe – do not use that for this recipe.

 • Freeze the remaining half of the banana to use in smoothie recipes.